0x107a/0x107a.github.io/_posts/2022-05-24-Untyped-Lambda-Calculus-and-Combinatory-Logic.md

 f = λx.(x * x)
 ```

+The bounded variable does not have to be x, nor does it have to be a single character
+at all.
+Simply by convention and readability, I have chosen to exclusively use a
+set of single character lowercase letters listed within the description section of this
+post.

+I will delve deeper into the syntax and evaluation of these expressions further into
+the post, as there is some prerequisite information we must cover before we progress.

 ## Free and Bound Variables

 The concept of free and bound variables has to do with the scope in which each variable